 Kyle O’Quinn, C

 Another player who would’ve been one of the Bucks’ better close-range jump shooters, had he been acquired, O’Quinn, for his career, has been an efficient player, albeit playing in low doses.
 This season, the current New York Knick’s big has gaudy numbers per-36 minutes, which check in at 14 points, 12 boards, and 4 assists, alongside 2.3 blocks.
-From an all-around point, these gleefully surpass Zeller’s stats per 36.
+From an all-around point, those gleefully surpass Zeller’s stats per 36.
 The Bucks currently rank in the basement of the NBA in average rebounds per game, corralling only 39 per game.
 O’Quinn, a behemoth who doesn’t waste possessions because of his ability to wipe the offensive glass, would’ve ameliorated this problem.
-Come playoff time, Milwaukee cannot afford to squander possessions, and, more importantly, games to a team like the 76ers or Toronto Raptors, all because of a rebounding disparity.
+Come playoff time, Milwaukee cannot afford to squander possessions and, more importantly, games to a team like the 76ers or Toronto Raptors, all because of a rebounding disparity.